oa414/objc-zen-book-cn/README.md

                    completion:(void(^)(NSArray *objects, NSError *error))completion;
 ```

 When designing something like the above, try to declare functions and methods to take no more than one block and always make the blocks be the last arguments.
-It is a good approach trying to combine data and error in one block instead of two separate blocks (usually one for the success and one for the failure).
+It is a good approach to try to combine data and error in one block instead of two separate blocks (usually one for the success and one for the failure).

 You should do this because: